Contents

 Design Accent.

-Skylights can affect a house’s interior design like no other component, adding an unexpected punch in staircases or office or by providing a centerpiece in living spaces and kitchens.
+Skylights can affect a house’s interior design like no other element, adding an unanticipated punch in stairs or office or by offering a centerpiece in living spaces and cooking areas.

 Consistent Light vs. Windows’ Light.